kk-spartans/scholars-cup/08 - Reliving It Up/06 - Ancient pathogens and why the Arctic is their vault.md

 Permafrost isn’t just cold, it’s dark and oxygen free.
 So microbes and viruses stay locked up in suspended animations for dozens of thousands years.

-But global warming is speeding up thawing
+But global warming is speeding up thawing, which cracks those open.
+Now scientists suddenly have access to:

+ - Ancient pathogens
+ - Preserved specimens
+ - Frozen pollutants